 When you have a fish on you line in firts time, your heart was pounding so difficult you might hear it in you ears.
-When its you and your fish, the crucial thing is to breath and keep your cool.
+When its you and your Reeling Fish, the crucial thing is to breath and keep your cool.
 Lots of things can go wrong at this point, but if you do whatever right, you might simply bring that fish to hand or net.

 Set the Hook